jenniferlynparsons/woolgathering/docs/intro.md

 ---
 sidebar_position: 1
 slug: /
+sidebar_label: Introduction
 ---

-# Woolgathering
+# Welcome to Woolgathering

 Welcome to my digital garden.
 This is a place for me to gather both complete and incomplete thoughts on any topic that catches my interest.
+I've been sure to notate any document that's a work in progress.

 There will likely be a lot of software development notes, but my interests are fairly wide ranging.

-You can tell how complete the note is by checking out the season.
-Notes "start" in autumn as I go inner and develop ideas.
-We "end" in summer, when things reach the height of their fruition.
+I've broken things down by category.
+Most of what you'll find here are resource guides along with some context.
+More formal essays and articles are posted elsewhere.
+I also maintain a few lists of things like my current comic book and newsletter subscriptions.

-## About me
+## A bit about me

 paladin. coder. writer. pagan. queer. autistic. crone. comic geek. tea snob. vegetarian.